philos3284/CodeIgniter-HMVC/README.md

 # FAQ's

 <h2>Form Validation</h2>
-- If you have trouble running form validation, add '$this' to your code:
+If you have trouble running form validation, add '$this' to your code, for example:

-<b>For example:</b>

 Change this: